-- A. New Hires: Employees newly hired to the County will serve a six (6) month probation.
+A. New Hires: Employees newly hired to the County will serve a six (6) month probation.
 Probationary employees may be terminated at the discretion of the appointing authority at any time during the probationary period, which shall be final and binding.
-Regular employees are eligible for the standard benefits package including accrued leave. - Article 19, Grievance Procedure, shall not apply to probationary employees concerning termination of employment and disciplinary actions. - B. Transfer or Promotion to Another Position: Regular full or part-time employees who are promoted, demoted (voluntary), or transferred to another position will serve a probation period of four (4) months unless the employee promotes, demotes, or transfers to a position that has a collective bargaining agreement which requires a longer probationary period.
+Regular employees are eligible for the standard benefits package including accrued leave.

+Article 19, Grievance Procedure, shall not apply to probationary employees concerning termination of employment and disciplinary actions.

+Transfer or Promotion to Another Position: Regular employees who are promoted, demoted (voluntary), or transferred to another position will serve a probation period of three (3) months unless the employee promotes, demotes, or transfers to a position that has a collective bargaining agreement which requires a longer probationary period.
 Employees who have not been terminated for cause have return rights to their former position unless a replacement has been hired.
+In the event an employee is promoted to a new position, before completion of a six (6) month new hire probation, the employee will serve the remainder of the previous probation period or the promotional probation, whichever is longer.

-A Court Assistant II or Civil Clerk who promoted from Court Assistant I position, will have return rights for two (2) months, regardless of whether or not a replacement has been hired. - C. Recall: Employees recalled into a position formerly held will be on probation only if the previous probationary period had not expired.
+- B. Recall: Employees recalled into a position formerly held will be on probation only if the previous probationary period had not expired.
 All other individuals recalled from the recall list will be on a six (6) month probation, consistent with Article 7.9.
 The employee is eligible for benefits and can use accrued vacation leave.
-The employee shall be removed from the recall list. - D. Extensions: Probationary periods may be extended, by mutual agreement between the Employer and the Union, whether new hire, promotional, recall or transfer.
+The employee shall be removed from the recall list. - C. Extensions: Probationary periods may be extended, by mutual agreement between the Employer and the Union, whether new hire, promotional, recall or transfer.